nils-mathieu/piscine-rust/module-00.md

 Create three **functions**.
 Each function must use one kind of loop supported by Rust, and you cannot use the same loop kind twice.

-The functions should be prototyped as follows:
+The functions must be prototyped as follows:

 ```rust
 fn yes() -> !;